 If a juvenile has been charged with a criminal offense, there are specific procedures and statutes that are applicable.
 The Juvenile and Domestic Relations District Court operates very differently from other courts, and has unique options for dispositions that are intended to address the possible issues surrounding a juvenile’s development.

 If a juvenile has been charged with a traffic offense, the Court is only allowed to impose those penalties that are authorized to be imposed in adult cases.

 These are offenses that are not based on the motive of the offender, but are based upon an action that is prohibited only because of the age of the offender.

 Certain records of juveniles can be expunged from the court record.
 Pursuant to Virginia Code Section 16.1-306 some records are expunged automatically after a period of time, while others can only be expunged upon the motion of the party.

 Virginia BeachNorfolkChesapeakePortsmouthSuffolkSouthampton CountyNewport NewsHampton

-Links to online resources that may be useful to my clients.
+Links to online resources that may be useful to our clients.
 When you click on a link, you will leave the Shupert Chaing web site.
-Shupert Chaing does not recommend, support, or endorse any of the sites listed below or the content found in them.
-In addition, Shupert Chaing is not responsible for the information contained in those sites.

 Contact us today!